Carl Jung

 Psychological Types

-Jung's comprehensive work on personality types, introducing the concepts of introversion/extraversion and the four functions that form the basis of the MBTI.
+Jung's comprehensive work on personality types, introducing introversion/extraversion and the four functions (thinking, feeling, sensation, intuition) that form the basis of the MBTI.

 Book